Greening New York's most iconic skyscraper

 The retrofit was launched the following year as part of a more than $550 million capital investment plan.
 The upgrade promises a steady pay-back, as building owners expect to shave $4.4 million a year off energy costs.
 Johnson Controls expects the redo to deliver the promised 38 percent energy savings by next year.

-And tenants are already paying more, especially as the 2.85 million-square-foot, 1,454-foot-tall building has replaced small renters with large organizations such as LF USA, part of Li & Fung Ltd (0494.HK), the Federal Deposit Insurance Corp and French cosmetics company Coty Inc.
+And tenants are already paying more, especially as the 2.85 million-square-foot, 1,454-foot-tall building has replaced small renters with large organizations such as LF USA, part of Li & Fung Ltd, the Federal Deposit Insurance Corp and French cosmetics company Coty Inc.

 “I get a competitive advantage when big tenants come in here,” Malkin said, adding that average office rents in August 2006 were $26.50 per square foot, compared to the high $40s to high $50s nowadays.